jphong125/stellaapic/Writerside/topics/Data-feed-and-reports.md

-Data feeds service is securely protected, hence please be sure: player's browser (end) must NOT be used as initiator of requests to the service. proper IPs are supplied to Lucky Monaco for whitelisting.
+Data feeds service is securely protected, hence please be sure: player's browser (end) must NOT be used as initiator of requests to the service. proper IPs are supplied to Stella for whitelisting.

 ## Data formats
 Data will be returned in CSV or JSON format.
 For more details please see the chapter where the data feed is described.